Who Signed The Book?

 We let another ten minutes pass and then decided something was up.
 As luck would have it, the Newton Heath empties were running early and were approaching Bromley Cross from Blackburn.
 Jack ‘put back’ his signals and cautioned the driver of the diesel train to inspect the line ahead.
 The train arrived at my box and the driver came into the box.
 He reported not having seen anything.

 The driver – it was Jim Woods, an ex-Bolton man I’d know for years – asked how I was.
-I knew what was going through his mind.
-I’d had a few Christmas Eve drinks too many before signing on.
+I knew what was going through his mind, that I’d had a few Christmas Eve drinks too many before signing on.
 I said I was OK but I was anything but.
 At 01.00, as you’ll see in the book, I rang Control and asked for relief.
 I was no longer sure of my own sanity, and that’s the truth of it.
 I felt faint and disoriented.
 Jim made me a strong cup of tea and stayed with me until the block inspector, John Brooks, arrived to relieve me and close the box.

 “You’ve heard the lot – make of it what you like Mr Bracewell.”